Commercial Edible Food Recovery

 - Maintain contracts with food recovery organizations and services to arrange for the maximum amount of surplus edible food recovery.
 This may mean contracting with multiple agencies depending on an agency’s capacity to recover certain types of food, or food recovery frequency, relative to what your business generates.

-The Food Recovery Hierarchy
+The Wasted Food Scale

-To donate surplus edible food please contact a Food Recovery Organization to implement a food recovery program tailored to your business' needs.
+To donate surplus edible food, please contact a Food Recovery Organization to implement a food recovery program tailored to your business' needs.

 Donate from your farm: Did you know you can donate the food from your backyard orchard or garden?
 Gleaning groups will come pick the fruit and veggies for you and donate the food to those in need.
 Click here to learn more about gleaning in San Diego.